The Basics Of Housing Affordability

 1.Debt Service Ratio – the percentage of your monthly gross income that goes to service your total debt payments – try to keep this ratio under 37%.
+Banks may let it go as high as 42%.
 The ratio varies from time to time and your mortgage broker will be able to assess this most accurately based on current bank lending and real estate market conditions.
 Make sure you totally understand the reasons behind the formula, which are intended to realistically assess your ability to make your total monthly debt payments usually with taxes added in.
 The general guideline is try to have all your monthly debt payments come in under 37% although this number varies from time to time at different institutions and also depending on your equity, your net worth and your current credit rating Mortgage rates vary considerably and it is important, like anything else, to carefully shop around for the best interest rate, terms and options.

 2.Debt Equity Ratio – represents the percentage or ratio of debt to equity in the purchase.
 For example, if you are putting 20% down payment, the ratio would be 80 – 20, for example 80% debt and 20% equity.
 Be sure to tell your mortgage broker all the details of your finances.
-Sometimes it is may be necessary to reorganize your financial affairs in order to better qualify for a mortgage, such as paying off a car loan or getting rid of other monthly payments which directly affect your debt service ratio and your ability to qualify for the mortgage you need to buy the home you want or need.
+Sometimes it is may be necessary to re-organize your financial affairs in order to better qualify for a mortgage, such as paying off a car loan or getting rid of other monthly payments for consumer debt which directly affect your debt service ratio and your ability to qualify for the mortgage you need to buy the home you want or need.

 First time home buyers can sometimes take advantage of the federal government's Home Buyers' Plan.
 Under this plan normally you may use up to $20,000 of your RRSP towards the purchase of a home.
 Ask your accountant for the details he is she is best qualified to answer this question.